nmenant/iControl_LX_Lab/docs/class1/module0/lab1.rst

 Perform the following steps to complete this task:

 #.
-Connect to UDF and go to "Courses".
+Connect to UDF and go to "Blueprint".

    .. image:: ../../_static/class1/module0/lab1-image001.png
       :align: center
       :scale: 50%

 #.
-Search for a Course named ``intro to iControl LX extension``.
-There will be 2
+Search for a Blueprint named ``intro to iControl LX extension``.
-   classes at ISC around iControl LX extensions so make sure you select the right session (based on the room name).

 #.
-Click the :guilabel:`Join` button and your deployment should start.
+Click the :guilabel:`Deploy` button and a deployment should be created.

+#.
+Go to "Deployments" and start the newly created deployment called ``intro to
+   iControl LX extension``.

 Task 2 - Wait for Your Deployment to Be Started
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Starting the deployment will take some time, be patient (5-10 minutes)